 Effort – Personal To-do and Project manager

-I have open sourced a Rails app that I’ve been personally using for years.
+I open sourced a Rails app that I’ve been personally using for years for simple project management.
 The code is available on Github under the MIT license.
 From the README:

 EQAFE – Ecommerce